 Based on what he has been hearing from industry experts, Geoff believes that a recession will not lead to a housing crisis.
 Rather, it appears that the market is normalizing.
 Over the past three years we’ve been experiencing a super hot seller’s market.
 Things have been going very quickly.
 It has not been a normal market, where homes take longer to sell, Prices aren’t dramatically increasing.
 Things are a little more where we’re headed.
 Although right now we’re rather hot, looking at numbers and seeing into the future, Geoff does think that things are cooling and we headed towards that more normalized market.

 Contrary to the hand-wringing, the U.S. housing market is in fact normalizing, and that is mostly a positive development for the American economy.

 Pending Home Sales

-This graphic shows pending home sales on a national basis since 2014. .
-It shows the trends, the ups and downs, including seasonal fluctuations.
-Usually we peak in the 2nd and 3rd quarter of each year, which is where we are right now.
+This graphic shows pending home sales on a national basis since 2014.
+It shows the trends, the ups, and downs, including seasonal fluctuations.
+Usually, we peak in the 2nd and 3rd quarters of each year, which is where we are right now.
 However, you can see how low we got nationally as opposed to the last 3 or 4 years.
 Again, this shows that the number of units selling throughout the country is definitely slowing down.